Application Procedures for Graduate Studies in Languages, Linguistics and Comparative Literature

 Fill out and submit the electronic application to Graduate Admissions.

 Submit an official transcript of undergraduate and graduate work completed.
 If you studied at a non-U.S. institution, you must provide an official evaluation/translation of your transcript.
 See the list of acceptable evaluators and translators, available from Graduate Admissions. (http://www.naces.org/members.html)

 A second application dossier must be submitted to the Department of Languages, Linguistics and Comparative Literature for consideration by our departmental admissions committee for acceptance to the specific graduate program (e.g., French, Spanish, etc.).
 The following items should be delivered to the Department of Languages, Linguistics and Comparative Literature, GS 212, Boca Raton campus, Dorothy F. Schmidt College of Arts and Letters.
 For more information on specific programs, visit our website's individual program pages.

 Two letters of recommendation, preferably from university professors who can attest to your academic ability and potential for graduate study.

 A "statement of purpose," which is a brief essay (220-440 words) that outlines your interest and goals in pursuing graduate study.
 This should be written in English.

 A "writing sample," preferably a scholarly paper written during your undergraduate career.
 If you are planning to study in one of the languages, it is recommended that the sample be written in that language.

-The Department of Languages, Linguistics and Comparative Literature has a policy of “rolling admissions,” which means we accept students for Fall, Summer and Spring enrollments.
-It is recommended, however, that students interested in full-time study and teaching assistantships apply as early as possible.
-The teaching assistantships are competitive and a student stands a better chance of receiving one when applying early.
+The Department of Languages, Linguistics and Comparative Literature has a policy of "rolling admissions," which means we accept students for Fall, Summer and Spring enrollments.
+It is recommended, however, that students interest in full-time study and teaching assistantships apply as early as possible.
+The teaching assistantships are competitive, and a student stands a better chance of receiving one when applying early.